HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ##### Meta descriptions

 The meta description acts as the advertising tagline for a web page.
-Although [a recent study](https://www.searchenginejournal.com/google-rewrites-meta-descriptions-over-70-of-the-time/382140/) suggests that this tag is ignored and rewritten by Google 70% of the time, it is an element that is prepared with the goal of enticing a user to click through.
+Although <a hreflang="en" href="https://www.searchenginejournal.com/google-rewrites-meta-descriptions-over-70-of-the-time/382140/">a recent study</a> suggests that this tag is ignored and rewritten by Google 70% of the time, it is an element that is prepared with the goal of enticing a user to click through.

 When analyzing the usage of meta descriptions, we found that 68.62% of desktop pages and 68.22% of mobile pages have one.
 Although this may be surprisingly low, it is a slight improvement from [last year](../2019/seo#meta-descriptions), when only 64.02% of mobile pages had a meta description.